-Below are four of our favorite hikes in Sedona, ordered by difficulty from easy to most challenging:
+Below are four of my favorite easy hikes in Sedona:

 Map of easy Sedona hikes